urbanopt/urbanopt.github.io/workflows/disco/disco.md

 Prior to running the DISCO analysis, OpenDSS models for the distribution system need to be created.
- These OpenDSS models, along with the cost database file and technical catalog for distribution system equipment will be passed on to DISCO (more details about these inputs is provided below).
+ These OpenDSS models, along with the cost database file and technical catalog for distribution system equipment is passed on to DISCO (more details about these inputs is provided below).
 Several URBANopt scenarios can be defined to represent the district with varying amounts of building efficiency, building demand flexibility, PV penetration, and battery storage.

-The DISCO module would loop through these scenarios and analyze the thermal and voltage violations to determine the grid infrastructure upgrades required, if any, and report the associated costs in each case.
+The DISCO module loops through these scenarios and analyzes the thermal and voltage violations to determine the grid infrastructure upgrades required, if any, and report the associated costs in each case.